Class of 2019 Hits the Ground Running

 Members of the class of 2019 participated in The Lucille Lortel Foundation Fellowships in Theatre, a grant program offering paid internships during Field Work Term in off-Broadway non-profit theater companies for exceptional Bennington drama students.

-Ron Anahaw ’19, Catalina Andragna ’19, Rob Ascher ’19, Fiona DeVito ’19, Inas Gacanin ’19, Annie Stone ’19, Phoebe VanDusen ’19, and Verreth Wilson ’19 worked at MCC Theatre, Mint Theater Company, The New Group, Cherry Lane Theatre, Vineyard Theatre, Rattlestick Playwrights Theatre, New Georges, and The Flea Theater.
+Ron Anahaw ’19, Catalina Andragna ’19, Rob Ascher ’19, Joe Coppola '19, Fiona DeVito ’19, Inas Gacanin ’19, Annie Stone ’19, Phoebe VanDusen ’19, Verreth Wilson ’19, and Joseph Woodard Murdock '19 worked at MCC Theatre, Mint Theater Company, The New Group, Cherry Lane Theatre, Vineyard Theatre, Rattlestick Playwrights Theatre, New Georges, and The Flea Theater.

 Upon graduation, Verreth Wilson ’19 will begin a full-time position at Cherry Lane Theatre, an opportunity that was offered to him upon the conclusion of his Lortel Fellowship.